tosc/vim/README.md

 * Make tags project specific.
 Currently language specific.
 * Add option to disable git draw.
 Already exists?

+* Create a orgmode.
+Use something like vims help file and save all information I find useful with easy search tags.
+Save links to where information was found and description of thing and location of where I used it.
 * Change my buildcommands to use vimproc and output all the information to a buffer.
 Add a leader binding to kill the process and also make sure to kill it when you run something new.
 (Doesn't unite make basically do this?)
 * Try autosave for everything.
 (How will stuff like statusline,syntastic and git get updated?)
 * Really slow when using syntastic and editing my vimrc.
 Split my vimrc into smaller parts?